WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 - Blizzard had its action cost for subsequent turns removed.
 - Flurry got a mechanical change.
 It now works similar to magic missile.
 - Freezing Touch had now has now reads "incapacitated and restrained" instead of "incapacitated, can't move, and can't breathe".<br/> Turns out not being able to breath without being able to hold your breath is very deadly.
-- Glacial Spike had it's save changed to DEX.
+- Glacial Spike had its save changed to DEX.
 - Jaina's Flying Ship can now become a permanent effect.
 - Pyroblast had its damage increased.
 - Spellsteal got reworked ... again.